-The best Linux distros for beginners provide a simple and easy format to learn Linux for Windows and Mac users.
+The best Linux distros for beginners make it simple and easy to learn Linux from scratch for Windows and Mac users.

 Choice is perhaps the biggest strength as well as the biggest weakness of the Linux and the open source ecosystem.

-For instance, the sheer number of Linux distros means that there’s one for every use case.
+For instance, the sheer number of Linux distros means that there is one for every use case.
 However, the same number can be daunting for new users who wouldn’t know where to begin.

 Here we roundup some of the best distros that cater to the sensibilities of beginners.
 These projects ship with sensible defaults to make sure their users can enjoy their new operating systems straight out of the box.